 - C — Cytosine

-If you stored the human genome as plain text using 2 bits per character (A=00, T=01, G=10, C=11), you would need roughly 750 MB — about the size of a CD-ROM.
-The human genome is approximately 3 billion base pairs, and that entire program fits inside a nucleus roughly 6 micrometers in diameter.
+If you stored the human as plain text using 2 bits per character (A=00, T=01, G=10, C=11), you would need roughly 750 MB — about the size of a CD-ROM.
+The human is approximately 3 billion pairs, and that entire program fits inside a nucleus roughly 6 micrometers in diameter.
 That is a storage density modern flash memory still cannot match.

 The Double Helix: Redundant RAID Storage

-DNA is not a single strand.
+is not a single strand.
 It is two strands wound around each other in the iconic double helix structure described by Watson and Crick in 1953.
-The two strands are antiparallel — they run in opposite directions relative to each other — and they are held together by hydrogen bonds between their bases.
+The two strands are antiparallel — they run in opposite directions relative to each other — and they are held together by hydrogen bonds between their .

-The base pairing is strictly specific:
+The pairing is strictly specific:

 - A pairs with T (two hydrogen bonds)